 So why would a vehicle be built this way?
 With billions of dollars in fines being issued, why would a company release vehicles that avoid legal requirements?
 The answer is likely quite simple: performance and sales.
 Emissions controls impact how the engine operates; the reduction of NOx ultimately caps MPGs and performance that could otherwise be exceeded by diesel motors.
 Arguments can be made about whether these restrictions are fair or appropriate.
 Many feel, one way or another, that emissions are an issue for political debate.
 The reality of these matters is that regardless of how you feel about emissions restrictions, global warming, air pollution, etc., these attitudes and perspectives matter far less when owners are facing an emissions scandal that will result in changes to their vehicle to “disarm” the cheat device and, as a result, negatively affect performance and re-sale value.
 Indeed, re-programming or disarming cheat devices through a “software fix” has been associated with negative impacts on vehicle performance, including reduced MPG’s, decreased power and reduced re-sale value.

 You see, whatever you may think about the importance of pollution controls in our cars to protect each of us and the environment, the fact remains that our government sets standards to limit dangerous pollutants and we, as consumers, rely upon the manufacturer to comply with these regulations.
 When manufacturers cheat, it misleads you as the consumer relying upon the manufacturer and it harms the environment.
 That may sound bad enough, but when the manufacturer is caught, government many times requires that the cheat device be disarmed.
 History has shown the result of disarming the cheat device may mean harm to you and your vehicle from these negative effects on vehicle performance, including reduced MPG’s, decreased power and reduced re-sale value.
 That’s why we get involved.
-You deserve to be fully compensated for the damages caused to you and your vehicle because of any cheat device used to manipulate emissions and mislead owners and the government.
+Our firm believes that those impacted deserve to be fully compensated for the damages caused to them and their vehicle because of any cheat device used to manipulate emissions and mislead owners and the government.

 Class Settlements and Owner Inclusion